Nessi-datatool/nessi/README.md

-# Nessi
+# nessi.dev

-Nessi is a powerful data analysis and processing tool, free for personal use.
+nessi.dev is a powerful data analysis and processing tool, free for personal use.
 It provides comprehensive data scanning, reporting, and visualization capabilities.

 ## License